-How you became an artist?
+How did you become an artist?

 I guess I always was sort of interested in art.
 From a young age, I loved creating characters and worlds and bringing them to life in drawing.
 Once in university, I kept attempting to study more „practical“ fields, but art kept calling me back.
-It still took years for me to fully identify as an artist and to give myself permission to dedicate myself to creating images and objects and videos.
+It still took years for me to fully identify as an artist and to permit myself to dedicate myself to creating images objects and videos.

 What inspires your work?

-I think I often start with a state of anxiety or discomfort, and then I attempt to find humour in it.
+I think I often start with a state of anxiety or discomfort, and then I attempt to find humor in it.
 For me, I like to embrace contradictions.
 An interesting piece of work can be both beautiful and ugly at the same time or convey joy and disquiet.
 I suppose the characters I create are avatars for myself and give me the opportunity to try on different masks to situate myself in the world that I’ve created.
 It’s also important for me to retain a sense of play in my practice, and to approach new materials with a sense of curiosity.

 Can you discuss the role of humor and absurdity in your work?

-To me, humour comes as a natural impulse.
+To me, humor comes as a natural impulse.
 It offers a way to work through the discomfort and invite the viewer to engage.
 I’ve always related to the „sad clown“ archetype, that underneath something humorous, there’s often a sliver of melancholy.
 But sometimes it’s not even that serious.
-Like the clown, it’s perhaps my preferred way to engage with an audience, have fun and lighten things up.
+Like the clown, it’s perhaps my preferred way to engage with an audience, have fun, and lighten things up.

 For me, absurdity comes as a close sibling to humour as a way to disarm ourselves from the ordinary.